lifepillar/ASMake/README.md

 - `--verbose`: be verbose.

 Unknown options are silently ignored.
 Options are specified between `asmake` and the name of the task.
-For example,
+For example:

     asmake --dry build

-will print the commands that are used in the `build` task, but it will not actually execute them.

 ## License